A couple of interesting articles found during my travels around the net

 Far more jobs have been created in wind and solar in recent years than lost in the collapse of the coal industry, and renewable energy is poised for record growth in the United States this . . .

 "The presence of the coal industry has kept these communities in a state of dependence, and not allowed them to develop a real economy beyond coal.
 Whether we pine for the days of these jobs or not, they’re not coming back.
 We have to get beyond this state of dependency." - - Richard Martin in "Coal Wars."

 Two weeks ago I wrote about a new book, journalist Richard Martin's Coal Wars.
 Late last week, two additional articles used Martin's book as a starting place for a discussion of the "war on coal."

-Tim McDonnell of Grist looked at Kentucky senator Mitch McConnell's attempt to change the inevitable future in "Coal is . . .
+Tim McDonnell of Grist looked at Kentucky senator Mitch McConnell's attempt to change the inevitable future in . . .